chezka-gaddi/personal_website/studentRes/README.md

 ## Search
-Page made specifically to execute some queries.
+Page made specifically to execute other required queries.

 <span style="color:green">**Query 4:**</span> Display the class roster for a given course.
 ```sql